What's so important about recordkeeping?

 Q. Is it true all fatalities must be reported within eight hours to MIOSHA?

 A. YES.
-An employer is required by law to notify MIOSHA within eight hours of a fatality or any hospitalization of three or more employees suffering injury or illness from an accident.
+An employer is required by law to notify MIOSHA within eight hours.
 Heart attacks at work which result in a fatality fall within the reporting requirements.

-A special telephone line for reporting fatalities and multiple hospitalizations is available 24 hours a day by calling the Michigan Occupational Safety & Health Administration: 800.858.0397.
+A telephone line for reporting fatalities is available 24 hours a day by calling the Michigan Occupational Safety and Health Administration: 800-858-0397.